 The Capital of New South Wales is home to arguably the most beautiful port in the world.
-Hosting over a million cruise passengers each year, we are honoured to call it our arrival and departure destination for BRAVO 2019.
-Once you get on board the Radiance of the Seas, you will be treated to 360 degree views of the Sydney CBD and harbour depending on where you are standing on the ship.
-From the historic neighbourhood of The Rocks, to the towering city skyscrapers or unparalleled views of the iconic Sydney Opera House and Harbour Bridge & Luna Park; departing Sydney makes for a memorable experience to start your cruise holiday.
+Hosting over a million cruise passengers each year, we are honoured to call it our arrival and departure destination for BRAVO 2020.
+Once you get on board the Serenade of the Seas, you will be treated to 360 degree views of the Sydney CBD and harbour depending on where you are standing on the ship.
+From the historic neighbourhood of The Rocks, to the towering city skyscrapers or unparalleled views of the iconic Sydney Opera House and Harbour Bridge & Luna Park; departing Sydney makes for a memorable experience to kick off your cruise holiday.

 There is plenty to do while in Sydney, so for first timers or lovers of travel, we recommend extending your holiday either before or after your cruise to take advantage of what this beautiful city has to offer – there really is something for everyone!

 On the other side of the Harbour where the Serenade of the Seas will depart, lies a historic Australian landmark, and we aren't talking about the Bridge!
 Luna Park first opened it's doors in 1935 and is situated at Milson's Point overlooking the Harbour and is a great destination for cruisers travelling with kids, or kids at heart where you can get your dose of attraction and sideshow games without having to travel too far from the ship.
 It is also beautiful by night for anyone staying a night before or after the cruise and great photo op of the Sydney Harbour Bridge and Opera House